Universal Limits on Quantum Correlations: VI. UNIVERSALITY OF BOUND SATURATION

-Higher degeneracies give rise to swallowtail ($A_4$) and more complex catastrophes.
-In all cases the exponents $(k+1)/k$ coincide with those of the standard $A_k$ sequence.
+Higher-order degeneracies yield swallowtail ($A_4$) and higher catastrophes with critical exponents $(k+1)/k$ associated with the $A_k$ series.
+In all cases the exponents depend solely on the algebraic order of the positivity constraint, not on microscopic details of the system.

-\subsection{C. Examples: folds and cusps in compact and noncompact systems}
+\subsection{C.~Examples: folds in SU(2) and cusps in SU(1,1) systems}

-In $\mathrm{SU}(2)$ spin ensembles, positivity is realized on a compact manifold (the Bloch sphere).
-Approaching the metrological ceiling of Eq.~(\ref{eq:FQ_ceiling_SU2}) corresponds to moving tangentially along this sphere toward its equatorial boundary.
-Because the positivity constraint is quadratic in small deflections of the Bloch vector, $\Delta F_Q\propto (\delta s)^2$, the scaling is of fold type ($\alpha_2=2$).
-This ``Heisenberg fold'' describes how precision increases and then stagnates as states become maximally entangled.
-Fold singularities of this kind are familiar from wave and optical caustics and have recently been observed in the Lieb–Robinson light cones of quenched spin chains \cite{ODell2019}, reinforcing the geometric unity of these phenomena.
+\textit{Compact SU(2) systems.} For SU(2) spin ensembles, positivity is realized on a compact manifold (the Bloch sphere).
+Approaching the metrological ceiling of Eq.~(\ref{eq:FQ_ceiling_SU2}) corresponds to displacing the Bloch vector tangentially toward the equator.
+The positivity constraint is quadratic in small deviations of the Bloch vector, giving $\Delta F_Q\propto (\delta s)^2$, a fold singularity with exponent~2.
+This ``Heisenberg fold’’ describes how precision increases and then saturates as the state approaches maximal nonclassicality.
+Fold singularities of this type also arise in real-space dynamics, where Lieb–Robinson light cones exhibit foldlike caustics in quenched spin chains.

-In contrast, $\mathrm{SU}(1,1)$ squeezing networks live on a noncompact hyperbolic manifold where the positivity constraint becomes cubic in the normal coordinate to the bound surface.
-Approaching the entanglement floor of Eq.~(\ref{eq:EN_floor}) in such systems therefore exhibits cusp-type scaling with exponent $\alpha_3=4/3$.
-This ``squeezing cusp'' provides the canonical example of a noncompact positivity catastrophe.
+\textit{Noncompact SU(1,1) systems.} In SU(1,1) squeezing networks the underlying state space is hyperbolic and noncompact.
+Here, the positivity constraint becomes cubic in the normal coordinate to the bound surface, and approaching the entanglement floor of Eq.~(\ref{eq:EN_floor}) produces

+a cusp singularity with exponent $4/3$.
+This ``squeezing cusp’’ is the canonical example of a noncompact positivity catastrophe.